kyle-ewing/VOID/README.md

 ## Intellij (Preferred)

-1. Open up this project in INtelliJ IDEA.
+1. Open up this project in IntelliJ IDEA.
 2. Set the Java SDK to Java 1.8.